pallets/flask/docs/tutorial/templates.rst

 We are also using template inheritance which makes it possible to reuse the layout of the website in all pages.

-Put the following templates into the `templates` folder:
+Put the following templates into the :file:`templates` folder:

 .. _Jinja2: http://jinja.pocoo.org/docs/templates